tomy2105/KnowledgeNotes/cloud/docker_k8s.md

 **StatefulSet** is similar to a Deployment, however, Pods created using StatefulSet have unique persistent identities, stable network identity and persistent disk storage.

 **DaemonSet** ensures that a specific Pod is always running on all or some subset of the nodes (Pods belonging to Deamon set will be set up automatically when new node is added).
-For example, might be usedto ensure that a logging agent like fluentd is running on all nodes.
+For example, might be used to ensure that a logging agent like *fluentd* is running on all nodes.

 **Job** creates one or more Pods required to run a task, when completed, Job will then terminate all those Pods.
 A related controller is **CronJob**, which runs Pods on a time-based schedule.